List of Bombardier CRJ operators

 for the Bombardier CRJ family of regional aircraft.

 Produced by Bombardier Aerospace of the Canadian aerospace and defence company Bombardier Inc., which was owned by Mitsubishi Aircraft Corporation, the former CRJ100 and CRJ200 series are no longer in modern production but remain in active service.

-The more recent CRJ700, CRJ900 and CRJ1000 models were produced until 2020 whereupon Mitsubishi resolved to halt production wholemeal.
+The more recent CRJ700, CRJ900 and CRJ1000 models were produced until 2020 whereupon Mitsubishi resolved to halt production wholesale.